ScriptBits/asteroids_html5/README.md

 # asteroids_html5

 I have used this game in my one-semester JavaScript class.
-I am in the process of rewriting the code and text this game; reorganizing and updating to Javascript ES2018
+I am in the process of rewriting the code and text on this game; reorganizing and updating to Javascript ES2018

-Recently, my students built this game on Codepen.
+Recently, my students built this game on the Codepen platform.
 Here's the link:  https://codepen.io/dwbento/pen/jObYjaE  You can see the code that was used during that semester project.

 I am currently rewriting the code to be more Object-Oriented.
 Once the code is finished, I will write some text that guides you and your students through the creation of this game.